When do I need to hire an attorney as a seller?

 I am not married to my partner; do we need an agreement of some kind regarding the home?

-What does the Seller need to do before the closing?
+What does the Seller need to do before closing?

-What does the Buyer need to do before the closing?
+What does the Buyer need to do before closing?

-What should I avoid doing before the closing as a buyer?
+What should I avoid doing before closing as a buyer?

-What should I avoid doing before the closing as the seller?
+What should I avoid doing before closing as a seller?

 How much do I need to bring to closing?